-Let's travel to the cross with John.
+So let's travel to the scene of the cross with John.
 Keep in mind, John was there.
 Luke wasn't-he got his information from talking to eyewitnesses.
 But John saw the blood stained earth beneath the Master's cross.
 He heard the heart-wrenching groans.

 Notice what caught John's eye as he reflected on the scene of the cross.
 It was the sign nailed above the cross that read, "Jesus of Nazareth, The King of the Jews (19:19)."
 The sign was written in Hebrew, Greek, and Latin.
-Perhaps John sees the irony that when Jesus was presented to the world as king, people responded with mockery.
-John alone records that this sign incensed the Jewish leader, but pagan Pilate said it would stay.
+Perhaps John sees the irony that when Jesus was presented to the world as king, the witnesses at the cross responded with mockery.
+John alone tells us that this sign incensed the Jewish leaders, but pagan Pilate said it would stay.